 Deschutes River State Recreation area.
 Flush toilets (seasonal).

-This area and this trail are known for “goatheads” and snakes.
-Goatheads are sharp, burly stickers that puncture tires at will.
-We encountered no goatheads on our ride, but the second half of the trail from mile 11 to 19 is an area to be vigilantly on watch for the vine with yellow flowers.
-Tubeless tires are a must, and the bombproof solution is to add a CushCore insert as well.
+We encountered no goatheads on our ride, but the longer route extension from mile 11 to 19 is an area to be vigilantly on watch for the vine with yellow flowers.

 If you are looking for a bigger ride and bigger adventure, check out the Big Mack route.
+This is a loop and it is super demanding, do not underestimate it.

 Have you ridden this route?
 Got a question?
 Join the discussion!